PombertLab/3DFI/README.md

 \
 The overall process of performing protein structure predictions, runnning structural homology searches, and aligning predicted structures to possible matches can take a very long time on large datasets.
 If long computation times are expected, we suggest running the visualization step independently after completion of the run_3DFI.pl tasks.
 The visualization of the alignments is not automatic and requires manual curation.
 This step is not computationally intensive and can be performed on machines with modest specifications.

-Structural homologs found with 3DFI will be summarized in the [All_GESAMT_matches_per_protein.tsv](https://github.com/PombertLab/3DFI/blob/master/Examples/Results_3DFI/Homology/GESAMT/All_GESAMT_matches_per_protein.tsv) file located in the Homology/GESAMT subdirectory.
+Structural homologs found with GESAMT will be summarized in [All_GESAMT_matches_per_protein.tsv](https://github.com/PombertLab/3DFI/blob/master/Examples/Results_3DFI/Homology/GESAMT/All_GESAMT_matches_per_protein.tsv) located in Homology/GESAMT.
 This file ranks matches by decreasing Q-scores (a measure of structural similarity ranging from 0 to 1).
+Structural homologs found with Foldseek will be summarized in All_FOLDSEEK_matches_per_protein.tsv located in Homology/FOLDSEEK.
 For brevity, only the best match to a unique RCSB PDB + chain entry is listed.

 Structural alignments can be visualized with [run_visualizations.pl](https://github.com/PombertLab/3DFI/blob/master/run_visualizations.pl) on the output of [run_3DFI.pl](https://github.com/PombertLab/3DFI/blob/master/run_3DFI.pl):
 ```Bash